Continuous-variable quantum sensing of a dissipative reservoir: Results

 The non-Markovian dynamical behavior of the QFI is displayed in Fig.~\ref{fig:fig2}.
 At the beginning, no message about the spectral density is included in the initial state $\rho_{\text{p}}(0)$, leading to $\mathcal{F}_{\lambda}(0)=0$.
 As the encoding time becomes longer, the probe-reservoir interaction generates the information of the spectral density, which results in the increase of the QFI.
-After arriving a maximum value, $\mathcal{F}_{\lambda}(t)$ turns to decrease as a result of decoherence.
+After arriving at a maximum value, $\mathcal{F}_{\lambda}(t)$ begins to decrease as a result of decoherence.
 Finally, as the probe evolves to its steady state $\rho_{\text{p}}(0)$ in the long-encoding-time limit, the value of $\mathcal{F}_{\lambda}(t)$ remains unchanged.
-In the insert sub-figures of Fig.~\ref{fig:fig2}, we plot the QFI in the long-encoding-time regime.
-One can clearly see $\mathcal{F}_{\lambda}(\infty)>0$, which is induced by the purely non-Markovian effect and evidently different from that of the previous Markovian case~\cite{PhysRevA.97.012125,PhysRevA.102.012223,PhysRevLett.98.160401,PhysRevA.95.012109}.
-The more detailed discussions on the behaviour of $\mathcal{F}_{\lambda}(\infty)$ are presented in the subsection~\ref{sec:sec3c}.
+In the inserts of Fig.~\ref{fig:fig2}, we plot the QFI in the long-encoding-time regime.
+One can clearly see $\mathcal{F}_{\lambda}(\infty)>0$, which is induced by the purely non-Markovian effect and is evidently different from that of the previous Markovian case~\cite{PhysRevA.97.012125,PhysRevA.102.012223,PhysRevLett.98.160401,PhysRevA.95.012109}.
+More detailed discussions on the behavior of $\mathcal{F}_{\lambda}(\infty)$ are presented in the Sec.~\ref{sec:sec3c}.

 The above result means there exists an optimal encoding time which can maximize the QFI.
 The occurrence of such a maximal QFI with respect to the optimal encoding time originates from the competition between the indispensable encoding and the unavoidable decoherence~\cite{PhysRevApplied.15.054042,PhysRevResearch.3.043039}, which are induced by the probe-reservoir interaction.
 In Fig.~\ref{fig:fig3}, we plot the maximal QFI, $\max_{t}\mathcal{F}_{\lambda}$, as a function of the coupling angle $\theta$.
-One can find the maximal QFI can be further improved by adjusting the coupling angle.
+One can find that the maximal QFI can be further improved by adjusting the coupling angle.
 This result means the pure position-position-type coupling in the standard Caldeira-Leggett model is not the prime choice for obtaining the maximum sensing precision.
 Via adding the momentum-position-type coupling in $H_{\text{sb}}$, one can design the most efficient probe-reservoir interaction Hamiltonian for the encoding process.